Table of Contents

 - Machiko went up the hill.

 In the first sentence with particle が, the thing that goes up is gas prices.
 The gasoline doesn’t cause its own price to rise, it just happens, driven by whatever forces affect gas prices.
 Think of this as a “spontaneous” intransitive—the verb just occurs by itself.
 In the second sentence though, Machiko is both who goes up and who causes the rising action to occur, since 上がる is a motion verb here.
 So this is an intentional act as well, since the verb is caused by the same entity that is affected, in this case, Machiko.
-Again, even though we see particle を after 坂, this sentence is considered to be intransitive since the stairs are not being affected by the action—they are just the path taken.
+Again, even though we see particle を after 坂, this sentence is considered to be intransitive since the hill is not being affected by the action—they are just the path taken.